arthcmr/arthurcamara.co/README.md

 arthurcamara.me
 =========

-**Source files of my personal website: www.arthcamara.me**
+**Source files of my personal website: www.arthurcamara.me**

 This is a statically generated website.
-It's actually just a landing page I built in less than an hour using Jekyll.
-See it in action at [my website](www.arthurcamara.me).
+It's actually just a landing page I built in less than two hours using Jekyll.
+See it in action at [my website](http://www.arthurcamara.me).

 Feel free to do anything you want with the code :)